 All these things help.
 But you still need to look for the job.

 Take action: Any young person looking for a job in Oxfordshire can sign up for our weekly Hot Jobs newsletter for exciting apprenticeships, training and jobs opportunities.

 Get work ready online

 It is important to your future to make sure you look good online.
 A good time to do this is well before you are job seeking, for example when you are planning your work experience, or getting ready to make choices about post-16 learning.

 Here are our top five tips for getting work ready online.

-- Tidy up friends lists.
-Defriend people you don't know, people who don't like you, and any risky contacts.
+- Defriend people you don't know, people who don't like you, and any risky contacts

 - Join some professional networks.
 Linkedin is the most famous, but check for others including networks and mailing lists in your chosen job areas.

 The internet can help you get work, find your learning destination and pursue your interests.
-Your own content online can also supports this - as long as it looks good.
+Your own content online can also support this - as long as it looks good.

 Support to get work ready